yacinebenchehida/SAMPLE/README.md

 # SAMPLE

-This is the description of the usage of the SampleR package
+This is the description of the usage of the R package SAMPLE